Interplay of spin orbit interaction and Andreev reflection in proximized quantum dots: Conclusions

-We have analyzed the spectral and transport properties of the setup, comprising two quantum dots proximized to a superconductor and contacted with additional normal electrodes in the Cooper splitter geometry.
-We focused on investigating the role of the spin-orbit interaction between the dots on the molecular Andreev states driven by the superconducting proximity effect.
-We determined evolution of these molecular bound states with respect to the model parameters, and revealed that under specific conditions (at the {\em sweet spot}) the Majorana-like states could be realized.
-In the present setup they would represent the zero-energy quasiparticle states which are fully spin-polarized and localized on different quantum dots.
+We have analyzed the spectral and transport properties of the sandwich-like setup, comprising two quantum dots placed between s-wave superconductor and a semiconductor with the strong SOI.
+We have focused our investigations on the influence of the spin-flip hopping between the quantum dots on the molecular Andreev states, originating from the superconducting proximity effect.
+We have analyzed systematic evolution of these molecular bound states with respect to the varying model parameters, and we have explicitly shown under what conditions (at the {\em sweet spot}) the Majorana-like states could be realized.
+In the present setup, they represent the zero-energy quasiparticles which are fully spin-polarized and localized on different quantum dots.

-Our architecture seems to have easier control of the crossed Andreev reflection and the spin-flip processes between two quantum dots, in contrast to Ref.~\cite{Tsintzis2022,Luethi2024}, where these parameters are controlled by the cotunnelling processes via the quasiparticle excitations from outside the pairing gap of the superconductor.
-We have proposed how to tune these CAR and SOI to construct a minimal length version of the Kitaev-like model.
+Sandwich-type architecture proposed in this work offers relatively easy control of the Andreev and spin-orbit processes, which give rise to formation of the zero-energy states at two QDs.
 Furthermore, we have proved that the Andreev reflection and the spin-exchange processes are dual.
 This duality is well manifested in the charge currents: for the symmetric bias voltage and in the CPS bias voltage configuration, Eq.(\ref{glr})-(\ref{gs}) and (\ref{glrsp})-(\ref{gssp}), respectively.
-Let us stress that the S-electrode plays an active role in transport for both bias configurations.
+We stress that the superconducting electrode plays an active role in transport for both bias configurations.
 These transport processes are characterized by the transmission coefficients $T_{LR}$ and $T_{S}$, Eq.(\ref{tlr})-(\ref{tseh}), which are sensitive to interplay of the interdot electron pairing with the spin-orbit order.